 Rockets (Left) - Fun wave, not so hollow but nice long walls to be had.
 Picks up plenty of swell and can be surfed all tides.
 Needs west to north winds.

-Onboard Maavahi Surf Charter, you'll find a range of activities to keep you entertained between surfs or on the occasional lay day.
+Onboard the Maavahi, you'll find a range of activities to keep you entertained between surfs or on the occasional lay day.

 Snorkelling - The Maldivian reef teems with a stunning array of fish species and coral.
-Cyrstal clear water with great visibility rated as one of the top 10 dive sites in the world.
-Even from the shallower world of snorkelling you can see the beauty of the reef.
+Crystal clear water with great visibility rated as one of the top 10 dive sites in the world.

 Visit a local village - Cruising through the Maldives on a surf charter gives you the chance to experience a unique culture and understanding of the village lifestyle by visiting one of the many local villages.

-Or if you're too surfed out to do anything else, just kick back and relax onboard the super comfortable, Maavahi cruise boat.
+Or if you're too surfed out to do anything else, just kick back and relax onboard!